Howard Mudd: Coaching career

 In May 2010, Mudd and New Orleans Saints offensive line coach Aaron Kromer were together for a coaching clinic in Cincinnati, at which time Kromer approached Mudd about serving as a temporary consultant with the Saints.
 Mudd first advised the Saints during the 2010 offseason, then returned for the opening of training camp.
 In reference to his association with the Saints, Mudd said "He (Kromer) asked me to come down and spend a little time, and I said, 'OK'.
 I'll only be here a couple of days.
 That's it."

-Mudd was named the offensive line coach for the Philadelphia Eagles after being talked out of retirement on February 2, 2011.
-In Mudd's first season with the Eagles, they allowed 17 fewer sacks than they had the previous season, and helped LeSean McCoy lead the NFL in total touchdowns.
-Mudd retired at the conclusion of the 2012 season.
+Mudd was named the offensive line coach for the Philadelphia Eagles, after being talked out of retirement by then Eagles head coach Andy Reid, on February 2, 2011.
+In Mudd's first season with the Eagles, they allowed 17 fewer sacks than they had the previous season, and the least number of sacks (32) since 2008.
+The line helped LeSean McCoy lead the NFL in total touchdowns (20), along with 1,309 rushing yards and 1,624 total yards, while being named an All-Pro.
+Along with All-Pro Jason Peters, Mudd's line also included rookie Jason Kelce, who Mudd made his starting center, and who went on to a stellar career with the Eagles until retiring in 2023.
+Kelce said of Mudd, "'Howard took a chance on me.
+He wanted me and he looked at my strengths.
+Everyone was talking about me being 'undersized' but Howard saw my strengths and he played to them....'"
+Mudd had urged the Eagles to draft Kelce.

+Mudd had hip surgery during the 2011 season, yet continued to coach his players using crutches and a golf cart, known as the Muddmobile.
+The 71-year-old Mudd retired again at the conclusion of the 2012 season.